 The pain of ovulation usually lasts for one or two days, but you might continue to have some mild symptoms for two more weeks until your next period starts.
 Expect your symptoms to fade with each day as the activity in your ovary decreases, and any leaked fluid or blood re-absorbs from your pelvic cavity.

 Note that crampy pain after ovulation might be contractions of your fallopian tube as your egg or early embryo travels towards your uterus.

 Keep Track of Your Pain

 If you get recurrent pain at mid-cycle, keep track of when it starts as a sign you are close to ovulation, the peak of your fertile days.
+While cramping before ovulation, or during or after, is not uncommon, there are times when you may want to seek medical care.
 Don't hesitate to call your doctor if your pain is moderate to severe, lasts more than two weeks, or is accompanied by other symptoms, such as vaginal bleeding or nausea and vomiting.